whiskels/outbox-example/README.md

         var dto = orderMapper.toDto(orderEntity);
         log.info("Preparing to send order with id to kafka {}", orderEntity.getId());
         kafkaTemplate.send("orders", JsonUtil.toJson(dto))
-                .whenComplete(
-                        (result, ex) -> {
+                .whenComplete((result, ex) -> {
-                            if (ex != null) {
+                    if (result != null && ex == null) {
+                        log.info("Sent order with id {} to kafka", dto.getId());
+                    } else {
                         log.error("Failed to send order with id {} to kafka", dto.getId(), ex);
-                            } else if (result != null) {
-                                log.info("Sent order with id {} to kafka", dto.getId());
                     }
                 });
     }
 }
 ```

-### Failed Commit anomaly
+### Failed Commit Anomaly

-To simulate the failed commit anomaly the above code is modified to throw an exception after the message is sent to
+To simulate the failed commit anomaly, the code is modified to throw an exception after the message is sent to Kafka - `FailedDatabaseOrderService`.
+This results in the message being sent to Kafka, but the transaction is rolled back, so the data is not persisted in the database.
+The logistics-service will consume the message, but the entry will not be present in the order-service database.
-Kafka.

-This would lead to a situation where the message is sent to Kafka, but the transaction is rolled back and the data is
-not persisted in the database.

-As the result, we can observe consumption of the message in the logistics-service, but the entry is not present in the
-database of order-service

-### Failed Broker Delivery anomaly
+### Failed Broker Delivery Anomaly

-To simulate the failed broker delivery anomaly the above code is modified to throw an exception in the KafkaTemplate
-call.
-Transactional is also removed from the service, so it commits before message is sent.
+To simulate the failed broker delivery anomaly a `CorruptedKafkaTemplate` is added, that will throw an exception in the KafkaTemplate call.
+The data is persisted in the database, but no event is sent.
+The order-service database will have the entry, but the message will not be consumed by the logistics-service.

-Since KafkaTemplate provides an instance of CompletableFuture transaction is not rolled back and the data is persisted
-in the database, but no event is sent.

-As the result, we can observe entry in the database of the order-service (and receive a response from the
-order-service), but the message is not consumed by the logistics-service
+> This example also demonstrates an often misunderstood concept of the `KafkaTemplate` - since `send()` is asynchronous and returns a `ListenableFuture`, the exception is not thrown immediately, but rather when the future is completed.
+This means that the exception is not caught by the `@Transactional` method and the transaction is committed.

+> **_Naive attempt to resolve by awaiting future completion:_**
+>
+> Before implementing the outbox pattern, a naive attempt can be made to resolve the consistency issues by awaiting the completion of the future returned by the `KafkaTemplate.send` method.
+> This approach involves blocking the transaction until the Kafka broker confirms the message delivery.
+While this ensures that the transaction would only commit if the message was successfully sent, it introduces significant latency and blocking behavior into the system.
+Additionally, this approach does not fully address the issue of failed commits.

-## Outbox
+## Outbox Pattern

-Outbox pattern is used to resolve the anomalies mentioned above.

-With this approach - we persist the event in the database in the same transaction as the data was persisted.
-Then a separate scheduler is used to process the events.
+The outbox pattern resolves the anomalies mentioned above by persisting the event in the database within the same transaction as the data.
+A separate scheduler then processes the events, ensuring at-least-once delivery semantics.

-This approach allows us to achieve _at-least-once_ delivery semantics.
-If memory was sent successfully, but database failed to be updated - event will be retried on the next tick of the scheduler.

-Pros:
+> **_Why does the outbox pattern only guarantee the at-least-once delivery?_**
+>
+> The outbox pattern does not provide exactly-once delivery semantics because the message delivery is not transactional.
+If the message is sent but the scheduler fails before marking the message as processed, the message will be sent again.

+### Pros

-- We still leverage non-blocking way of sending messages
+- Non-blocking message sending
-- In case of failure we can retry sending the message
+- Retry mechanism in case of failure

-Cons:
+### Cons

-- Additional overhead on implementation of the outbox
+- Additional implementation overhead
-- Additional latency to message delivery
+- Increased message delivery latency

-## Other approaches
+## Other Approaches

 ### Integrated Transactional Messaging

-Some messaging systems support transactions natively.
-For example, Kafka provides transactional APIs that can be used to
+Some messaging systems, like Kafka, support transactions natively.
-publish messages as part of a database transaction.

-Pros:
+**Pros**:

-- Simplifies the architecture by using Kafka's own transaction capabilities
+- Simplifies architecture by using Kafka's transactional capabilities

-Cons:
+**Cons**:

-- Tightly couples your application logic with Kafka's transactional API.
+- Tightly couples application logic with Kafka's transactional API
-- Longer response times due to the nature of the Kafka's producer (batching, retries, linger period, acks etc.)
+- Longer response times due to Kafka's producer characteristics

-### Database triggers
+### Database Triggers

 Using database triggers to publish events after the transaction commits.

-This approach is closely tied to the
-capabilities of your database.
-Pros:
+**Pros**:

-- Ensures consistency and utilizes database features.
+- Ensures consistency using database features

-Cons:
+**Cons**:

-- Depends on database-specific features and can be complex to manage.
+- Depends on database-specific features
+- Can be complex to manage

-## Out of scope
+## Out of Scope

-- Provision of partition keys to ensure message ordering inside partitions
+- Provision of partition keys to ensure message ordering within partitions
-- Retry of "stuck" messages - in current implementation there is a slight possibility of a some sort of a eadlock if
-  some messages are
-  stuck in the outbox table
+- Retry of "stuck" messages, which may cause deadlocks in the outbox table